WordSwing/pepper-and-carrot/README.md

 more fun.
 But the narrative of the comic itself is often rather sparse, and is not tuned to a learner's needs.

+You can find an interactive version of these sentences at
+<a href="https://wordswing.com/cards/comics">WordSwing</a> or you can download
+them yourself and study however you like.

 We thus have started adding our own narrative to accompany the comics that we hope will provide some additional reading practice to go along with the comics.